Published on 3 Mar 2026

 New version of Material Line Icons

-With the new tool, I was able to create a new version of Material Line Icons, which includes:
+With the new icon generator, I was able to create a new version of Material Line Icons, which includes:

 - SVG animations